MiaLWGH/EMRSparkTraining/README.md

   + Under Networking, select a public subnet for the cluster.
   + Under Cluster logs, select an S3 bucket for logging.
   + Under Security configuration and EC2 key pairs, select an EC2 key pair that will be used to SSH to the master node.
-  + Under Identity and Access Management (IAM) roles, select the `EMR_DefaultRole` for the Service role for Amazon EMR and `EMR_EC2_DefaultRole` for the IAM role for instance profile.
+  + Under Identity and Access Management (IAM) roles, select the `EMR_DefaultRole` for Amazon EMR service role and `EMR_EC2_DefaultRole` for EC2 instance profile for Amazon EMR.

 Keep all other default settings and create cluster.
 The cluster will be up within 10 minutes.